Best Iron For Perler Beads Reviews in 2022 | Top 8 Picks

 5. BLACK+DECKER Classic Steam Iron

-Because the iron is 3.2 lbs., it would be heavy enough to help the beads stick to each other.
-It’s a pro but if you have a big project and don’t want the pressure, you can check out other lightweight models like Dyno Merchandise D25006.
+Because the iron is 3.2 lbs., it is be heavy enough to help the beads stick to each other.
+It’s a pro but if you have a big project and don’t want the extra weight, you can check out other lightweight models like Dyno Merchandise D25006.

-The Classic features an auto shut-off system that helps save you the bill.
-It would turn off on its own if you leave it inactive for 30 seconds on soleplate or 8 minutes on heel rest.
+The Classic features an auto shut-off system that provides a level of safety.
+It will turn off on its own if you leave it inactive for 30 seconds on soleplate or 8 minutes on heel rest.

 As for the heating time, the iron is fairly quick.
-The least level would take 3 minutes while it would be 5 minutes for the highest level.
+The lowest level will take 3 minutes while the highest level takes about 5 minutes.

 - Heavy-duty iron with long-lasting aluminum soleplate.

 - 7 temperature settings ranging from 217Â°F to 374Â°F.

 - Takes 3 minutes to heat up.